Weruva Kurobuta Dog Food receives the Advisor’s highest rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Weruva Kurobuta looks to be an above-average canned dog food.
+Judging by its ingredients alone, Weruva Kurobuta looks like an above-average canned dog food.

 Since this recipe contains a number of quality organic ingredients, we feel compelled to accord this line somewhat favored status as we consider its final rating.

 That’s because organic ingredients must comply with notably more stringent government standards — standards which significantly restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

 Just the same, we still need to evaluate the product’s protein, fat and carbohydrate content.